 - When a derivative instrument is designated as a hedge of the exposure to variability in cash flows attributable to a particular risk associated with a recognized asset or liability or a highly probable forecasted transaction, the portion of the gain or loss on the hedging instrument that is determined to be an effective hedge is recognized directly in equity in the statement of comprehensive income.
-When the forecasted transaction results in the recognition of an asset or a liability, the associated cumulative gains or losses that were recognized directly in equity are removed from equity and entered into the initial measurement of the acquisition cost or other carrying amount of the asset or liability.
+When the forecasted transaction results in the recognized directly in equity are removed from equity and entered into the initial measurement of the acquisition cost or other carrying amount of the asset or liability.
 For all other cash flow hedges, amounts that have been recognized directly in equity are included in net profit or loss in the same period during which the hedged forecasted transaction affects net profit or loss.
 The reclassification is recognized in the statement of comprehensive income. - The ineffective portion of the cash flow hedge is immediately recognized in the income statement.